Lose some, win some

 To access weight loss treatment through Mochi, you’ll start with an online assessment, answering questions about your current body weight, lifestyle, and medical history.
 You’ll then have a video call with a provider who’ll go over your answers.

 If you’re a good candidate, a healthcare provider will write you a prescription for weight loss medication and you’ll get a treatment plan.
-Compounded medications are delivered to your door, and you can pick up brand-name drugs from your nearest pharmacy.
+Medications may be delivered to you or you may have to pick them up at a local pharmacy.

 Onto the numbers.
 Here’s how Hims and Mochi compare on cost.